Beside the Mountain

 Home » Baking

 Here's a detailed version of what is in my healthy pantry.
-You will also find a free printable list of pantry ingredients.
+You will also find a free printable list of pantry ingredients you can use to create a grocery list.

-When studying with the Canadian School of Natural Nutrition in 2019 I became confident in what ingredients I wanted to keep in my kitchen and regularly use.
-Here are my pantry staples for healthy eating!
+When studying with the Canadian School of Natural Nutrition in 2019, I became confident in what ingredients I wanted to keep in my kitchen and regularly use.
+Here are my pantry staples for cooking from scratch and healthy eating with my family!

 Nutritionist looking at her cupboards full of healthy food in jars.